mherchel/herchel.com/src/blog/d8-theming/index.md

 {% set catch_cache = content|render %}
 ```
 Thanks to Avi Schwab for [f]inding this solution](https://www.drupal.org/project/drupal/issues/2660002#comment-12361402) and Mark Conroy for putting it [somewhere I actually noticed it](https://mark.ie/blog/web-development/creating-card-component-patternlab-and-mapping-drupal-right-way).

+## Theming Menus

+Theming Drupal's menus can be a pain in the ass.
+Tamás Hajas has an article https://medium.com/integral-vision/drupal-8-twig-add-custom-css-classes-to-menus-based-on-menu-name-35b50142521a showing how to insert proper BEM classes into your markup effectively.
+The final iteration of the template can be found at https://gist.github.com/thamas/5c2764d65973721f5413b9540e765510